envdes/code_DynamicUrbanAlbedo/README.md

 - This work used the [ARCHER2 UK National Supercomputing Service](https://www.archer2.ac.uk).
   The authors would like to acknowledge the assistance given by Research IT and the use of the HPC Pool and Computational Shared Facility at The University of Manchester.
 - The support of [Dr. Douglas Lowe](https://github.com/douglowe) and Christopher Grave from Research IT at The University of Manchester is gratefully acknowledged.
-- [Z.Z.](https://github.com/zhonghua-zheng) appreciates the support provided by the academic start-up funds from the Department of Earth and Environmental Sciences at The University of Manchester.
+- [Zhonghua Zheng](https://github.com/zhonghua-zheng) appreciates the support provided by the academic start-up funds from the Department of Earth and Environmental Sciences at The University of Manchester.
-- [Y.S.](https://github.com/YuanSun-UoM) is supported by the PhD studentship of Z.Z's academic start-up funds.
+- [Yuan Sun](https://github.com/YuanSun-UoM) is supported by the PhD studentship of Zhonghua Zheng's academic start-up funds.
-- Contributions from [K.W.O.](https://github.com/olyson) are based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
+- Contributions from [Keith W Oleson](https://staff.ucar.edu/users/oleson) are based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
 - The authors declare no conflict of interest.